 - “If I had a different sense of how much you might need later, would you want to hear about it?”

+2) Reframe ideas for identity.
 Numerous studies have shown that our conscious and unconscious thoughts of who we are powerfully drive our behavior.
 If we consider ourselves environmentally conscious, for example, we’re more likely to turn off the car instead of letting it idle while we’re waiting for someone.

 With your clients, try reframing a desired behavior in a way that fits their existing identity.
 This may mean asking supportive parents hard questions, such as:

 Once you’ve asked a question that piques your clients’ interest about their behavior, tie it back to their identity.
 Here’s an example:

-You’re one of the most loving mothers I know—and that’s why I believe that even if it’s hard for you, and even if it hurts your relationship with your son temporarily, weaning him off of your financial support is one of the kindest, most generous things you can do as a devoted mom.
+You’re one of the most loving mothers I know—and that’s why I believe that even if it’s hard for you, and even if it hurts your relationship with your son temporarily, weaning him off your financial support is one of the kindest, most generous things you can do as a devoted mom.